📧 Free KDP Pricing Worksheet

 The mathematics of bundling work in your favor: if your individual books price at $4.99 each, a bundle of 3 for $8.99 appears to save readers $5.96 while you still earn $6.29 in royalties (70% of $8.99).
 More importantly, readers who buy multiple books at once are significantly more likely to read them consecutively, improving review velocity and series momentum.
 Amazon’s algorithms reward books with consistent review velocity, positioning your bundle and individual books higher in search results.

-For series authors, implement a pricing ladder: Book 1 at $0.99 (or free via KDP Select Countdown Deal), Book 2 at $3.99, Book 3-5 at $4.99, and a complete 5-book bundle at $14.99.
+For KDP research tools, implement a pricing ladder: Book 1 at $0.99 (or free via KDP Select Countdown Deal), Book 2 at $3.99, Book 3-5 at $4.99, and a complete 5-book bundle at $14.99.
 This pricing architecture guides readers progressively through your work while maximizing revenue from different customer segments.
 Budget-conscious readers grab Book 1 cheap and often buy ahead once invested.
 Premium buyers jump straight to the bundle for convenience.

 Recurring bundles matter too.
 Create thematic collections: “Best Fantasy Romance” (pulling from different series), “Complete Paranormal Mystery Bundle,” or “Romance Comedy Essentials.”
-These cross-promote your entire catalog while allowing you to monetize backlist titles that would otherwise sit idle.
+The

 Launch Pricing Psychology